databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/10-map-functions/map-delete.md

 <FunctionDescription description="Introduced or updated: v1.2.547"/>

-Returns a MAP based on an existing MAP with one or more keys removed.
+Returns an existing MAP with one or more keys removed.

 ## Syntax